privacytools/privacytools.io/README.md

 ##Quality over Quantity

-We're trying to keep it simple and promote the best tools not all of them.
+We're trying to keep it simple and promote the best tools, not all of them.
 Maximum are three software choices, but it's possible to add more under "Worth Mentioning" headlines. ([example](https://www.privacytools.io/#im))

+##Software Criteria

+- Open Source
+- Cross-platform
+- Easy to use
+- Privacy respecting

+There can be exeptions if no software is available that meet the criteria.

 ##Images